 If you decide there is some kind of problem regarding your law firms’ legal fees, time limits apply so it’s important to act fast.
-There are several ways that you can challenge the fees you have been charged.
-Different States have different legislation and usually, you will be governed by the law of the state or territory in which you first engaged the firm.
-In some cases, if your legal matter has a significant connection to another State or Territory you may abide by those laws if both plaintiff and law firm agree.
+There are several ways that you can challenge your lawyer’s legal fees.
+However, different states have different legislation and you will usually be governed by the law of the state or territory in which you first engaged the firm.
+In some cases, if your legal matter has a significant connection to another State or Territory you may abide by those laws if both the plaintiff and law firm agree.

 Here are some important links if you have a problem with legal fees:

 - Tasmania (LPBT)

 - Northern Territory (LSNT)

 The above-mentioned organisations can quickly help resolve any concerns.